acertaingrace/acertaingrace.github.io/docs/ricing/shimejis.md

 * Xie Lian ([creator ig post](https://www.instagram.com/p/CZz6un2M6Gb/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==) \| [drive link](https://drive.google.com/file/d/1SAQj2d7KRScUdyQb4Oi9ZxGJfSI_Mpro/view))
 * slugcat too ig (I have no idea who this creature is)

 I had to fix something for it to work on linux, but I can't remember what… There was definitely something about X11 and Wayland.
 And missing photos.
+I'm looking through the git diffs and I have no idea what is happening.
+Pretty sure that Reddit comment helped.